Lancelot Speed

 Lancelot Speed (13 June 1860 – 31 December 1931) was a coastal painter and a British illustrator of books in the Victorian era, usually of a fantastical or romantic nature.
 He is probably most well known for his illustrations for Andrew Lang's fairy story books.
 Speed is credited as the designer of the 1916 silent film version of the novel She: A History of Adventure by H. Rider Haggard, which he illustrated.
+He also worked on animated films for Neptune Film Company.
+His films include French's Contemptible Little Army, the second film in the "Bully Boy Series".

 Early life

 Speed was born in London on 13 June 1860, the youngest son of William Speed, a Queen's Counsel of the Middle Temple.
 He attended Rugby School.
 He was admitted to and matriculated from there in Easter 1881.
 He was admitted to Clare College, Cambridge, on 27 January 1881, matriculated that Easter, and was awarded a Bachelor of Arts degree in 1885.

 Illustration

 Speed had no formal art training, but became an illustrator working primarily in black and white.
 Process engraving particularly suited his fine lines, and he was one of the earlier illustrators to benefit from the new technology.

 He lived and worked at Southend-on-Sea, England in the latter part of his life.